 Florida vacations are known for incredible golfing and, as any travel guide will mention, Amelia Island offers some of the best golfing and greens in all of Florida.
 If you want to play a round of golf, try the 18-hole Royal Amelia Golf Links at Amelia Island Plantation; Royal Amelia is open to the public.
 The course was designed by Tom Jackson, the world-renowned golf champion.
 The skill level at Royal Amelia is described as “very playable.”
 You could also golf at The Long Point Course, a beautiful 18-hole course with two par-3 holes bordering the ocean.

-Amelia Beach is famous for incredible festivals.
-A favorite festival is the Shrimp Festival held annually the first week in May.
-Enjoy a pirate parade, shrimp eating contests, mini-golf tournaments, and so much more!
-And don’t forget that there is shrimp galore!
-You can purchase shrimp, sample shrimp, play shrimp games, and even decorate shrimp boats.
+Amelia Beach is known for festivals.
+The Shrimp Festival is held annually the first week in May with a pirate parade, shrimp-eating contests and mini-golf tournaments.
+And don’t forget there is shrimp galore - you can purchase shrimp, sample shrimp, play shrimp games, and even decorate shrimp boats.
 Kids and adults alike love this annual festival.

 What to See in Amelia Island

 Any travel guide will point you to the historic and beautiful Amelia Island Lighthouse.
 Located on the highest bluff on Amelia Island, the lighthouse overlooks Egan’s Creek, Fort Clinch State Park, and the Atlantic Ocean.
 You’ll get the best views of the Island from this stand point.
 Access to the Lighthouse is limited to tours through the City of Fernandina Beach Parks and Recreation.
 You can take a tour every first and third Wednesday of the month at 10 a.m.
 You must make a reservation at least 24 hours in advance.